Have you ever opened a fridge, and you just got a whiff of something that you couldn’t put your finger on, but never wanted to smell again?

 2. Remove All Shelving

-The glass panel on your crisper drawer, the top shelf where you keep the eggs, heck, even the lid on the sliding butter dish—everything that you possibly can.
+The glass panel on your crisper drawer, the top shelf where you keep the eggs, heck, even the lid on the sliding butter dish.

 This is going to make it easier later when you have to clean down all the interior surfaces of your refrigerator.